Glossary

 Encryption

-Encryption protects your documents from unauthorized access Encryption and decryption also make use of the interplay of private and public keys: In order to encrypt a message specifically for a particular person, the sender uses an individual characteristic of the recipient, namely their public key.
-To open the encrypted message, the recipient then has to enter their complementary, i.e. private key must be activated.
+Encryption protects your documents from unauthorized access Encryption and decryption also make use of the interplay between private and public keys: In order to encrypt a message specifically for a particular person, the sender uses an individual characteristic of the recipient, namely their public key.
+To open the encrypted message, the recipient must then activate their complementary key, i.e. the private key.
 Since he always has the private key under his sole control, no one else can crack the message intended for him.
 Even though public and private keys are used for signing and encryption, every qualified certificate contains two key pairs: one for legally binding signing, the other for encryption and authentication.

 Directory service